GlacierProtocol/glacierprotocol.github.io/_docs/setup/create-boot-usb.md

         6. Click the cone-shaped WiFi icon near the right side of the menu bar again.
 There should be a list of WiFi networks this time.
     3. Select your WiFi network from the list and enter the password.
-3. Repeat steps 1-6 using the SETUP 1 computer to create the Q1 BOOT USB rather than the SETUP 1 BOOT USB.
+3. Repeat steps 1-6 using the "SETUP 1" computer to create the "Q1 BOOT" USB rather than the "SETUP 1 BOOT" USB.
     1. **The instruction to plug a Quarantined Boot USB into your Setup computer should raise a red flag for you, because <span style="color: red;">you should never plug a quarantined USB into anything other than the quarantined computer it is designated for!</span>**

         This setup process is the ONE exception.
-    2. Because you have booted the SETUP 1 computer off the SETUP 1 BOOT USB, you will follow the instructions for Ubuntu, even if your computer normally runs Windows or MacOS.
+    2. Because you have booted the "SETUP 1" computer off the "SETUP 1 BOOT" USB, you will follow the instructions for Ubuntu, even if your computer normally runs Windows or MacOS.
-    3. Immediately after you are finished executing steps 1-6 with the Q1 BOOT USB, remove the Q1 BOOT USB from the SETUP 1 computer.
+    3. Immediately after you are finished executing steps 1-6 with the "Q1 BOOT" USB, remove the "Q1 BOOT" USB from the "SETUP 1" computer.
         1. On your desktop, right-click the corresponding USB drive icon in your dock and select Eject from the pop-up menu.
         2. Remove the USB drive from the USB slot.
-    4. **The Q1 BOOT USB is now eternally quarantined.
-It should never again be plugged into anything besides the Q1 computer.**
+    4. **The "Q1 BOOT" USB is now eternally quarantined.
+It should never again be plugged into anything besides the "Q1" computer.**

 ## On Setup Computer “SETUP 2”